richardniyogabo/Rockbuster/README.md

 SQL (short for structured query language) has been used to answer increasingly complex business questions and the results of the analysis will be presented to Rockbuster management.

-Click here for additional visualizations https://public.tableau.com/app/profile/richard.niyongabo#!/?newProfile=&activeTab=0
+Click here https://public.tableau.com/app/profile/richard.niyongabo#!/?newProfile=&activeTab=0 for additional analytics using Tableau